-The Awning should close to where the Front Bar is under the Housing.
+The Awning should close to about 1" - 2" between the Front Bar and the Arm Clamps.
 See Figure 25.

 APPENDIX B - Changing the Pitch of Your Awning

 Tools Needed: 6mm Allen wrench (included with Awning), large adjustable wrench, step ladder(s), and a helper(s).